Quite a show: Zags stay undefeated with 85-66 win over USC

 Gonzaga led sixth-seeded USC 7-0 after two minutes, 25-8 after 8:30 and 36-15 after Kispert took a nifty dish from Timme for an easy layup with 6:03 left in the half.

-Gonzaga walked into the locker room at halftime ahead by 19 and with a big fat zero in the turnover column — the gold-standard stat for a team that thrives on offensive efficiency.
+They walked into the locker room at halftime ahead by 19 and with a big fat zero in the turnover column - a gold-standard stat for a team that thrives on offensive efficiency.

 The last 20 minutes were extended garbage time -- plenty of time for Timme to wax his handlebar mustache and for the Bulldogs to pad the stats.

-They are a statistician’s dream — a team that came in No. 1 scoring (91.8), that has won 29 of its 30 games by double digits, and that wasn't going to be slowed by USC (25-8) and the Brothers Mobley — Isaiah and Evan, who roam the middle for one of the country's tallest teams (Average height, 6-7).
+They are a statistician's dream - a team that came in No. 1 scoring (91.8), that has won 29 of its 30 games by double digits, and that wasn't going to be slowed by the Brothers Mobley - Isaiah and Evan - who roam the middle for one of the country's tallest teams (Average height, 6-7).

-They both got theirs — Isaiah with 19 points and seven rebounds, and Evan with 17 and five — but the most impressive numbers belonged to the Zags.
+They both got theirs - Isaiah with 19 points and seven rebounds, and Evan with 17 and five - but the evening belonged to the Bulldogs.

+''It's such a special accomplishment, and to do it this year with as crazy as it's been, as challenging as it's been,'' said Few, whose team had four games canceled in December because of COVID-19, but never lost its stride. ''They've been unbelievable from Day 1.''

 The game was interrupted by a frightening moment early, when official Bert Smith collapsed on the floor and had to be taken off in a wheelchair.
 In the second half, CBS passed along word that Smith was feeling OK and resting in the arena.